SergioAlias/sc-cellranger-workflow/README.md

 # sc-cellranger-workflow

-## Workflow to perform single-cell RNA-seq analysis from raw BCL/FASTQ files
+## Workflow to perform single-cell RNA-seq analysis

-This repo will contain a Cell Ranger workflow for going from FASTQ files to 10x input data (incomplete).
+This repo will contain a Cell Ranger workflow for going from BCL/FASTQ/10x files to fully analyzed single-cell data (incomplete).
 More info will be available soon.

 - `daemon.sh`: Daemon file for controlling the whole workflow (incomplete)